Chronic Stress Causes Serious Damage — But Is It Reversible?

 They can be so damaging that Rajita Sinha, Ph.D., the founding director of the Yale Stress Center, estimates that anywhere between 25 and 40% of illnesses are directly stress-related.

-Reading about how stress expedites the aging process and contributes to disease is no fun—especially in the middle of a pandemic.
+Reading about how stress expedites the aging process and contributes to disease is no fun.
 But not all hope is lost: As researchers learn more about all the ways chronic stress harms the body, they're also finding that some of the damage can be mitigated, if not reversed, with relatively simple lifestyle tweaks.

 Research on reversing the damage of chronic stress.